-This course covers the key technical concepts applied by petroleum engineers to design, monitor and evaluate wells completed in shale and other tight reservoirs.
-The course is intended for individuals working in the oil & gas industry who are not trained or experienced as petroleum engineers but who guide, support or collaborate with these engineers in the technical evaluation or design of shale wells.
-A special emphasis is placed on the reservoir, production and completion engineering terminology and evaluation techniques that relate to shale and other tight reservoirs but are rarely included in the development of conventional oil & gas reservoirs.
+This course covers the key concepts applied by petroleum engineers to design, monitor, and evaluate wells completed in shale and tight reservoirs.
+The course is intended for individuals working in the oil and gas industry who are not trained or experienced as petroleum engineers but who guide, support, or collaborate with these engineers in the technical evaluation or design of shale wells.
+A special emphasis is placed on the reservoir, production, and completion engineering terminology and evaluation techniques that relate to shale and tight reservoirs but are rarely included in the development of conventional oil and gas reservoirs.

 Intermediate – non engineer

 Shale courses have been developed in recent years for the petroleum engineers whereas this particular course is intended for the other technical and supervisory members of the shale evaluation teams so they are better prepared to support and/or guide the engineers.
 The engineering analysis of oil & gas plays includes integrating technical data from a variety of different sources.
 The preparation and transfer of information from these sources to the engineers improves as the people working with the engineers gain an appreciation and understanding of what data is needed by the engineers and how it will be used.

 Participants should bring a calculator or other device to solve simple math problems.

 1.6 CEUs (Continuing Education Units) will be awarded for this 2-day course.